 This exciting collaboration marked the first Pavilion co-commissioned and built by the Serpentine outside the UK.
 Previous Serpentine Pavilions have enjoyed a life after – and outside – London: Zaha Hadid’s 2000 Pavilion has relocated to Cornwall, UK; Toyo Ito’s structure is in the grounds of Le Beauvallon in Sainte-Maxine, France, Sou Fujimoto’s Pavilion is on show in Tirana, Albania, courtesy of the LUMA Foundation; and Smiljan Radić’s Pavilion is at Hauser & Wirth, Somerset, UK.
 Francis Kéré’s 2017 Pavilion is moving to Ilham Gallery in Malaysia.

 The Serpentine Pavilion Beijing was in place at WF CENTRAL from 30 May to 31 December and represented a unique cultural association between the Serpentine Galleries and WF CENTRAL, founded on a shared passion for architecture and design.
 It also provided the architectural backdrop to the Serpentine Pavilion Beijing programme.
 At the core of this programme was a wide range of art, cultural and lifestyle activities programmed within and around the structure.

-Activities include five monthly Pavilion Weekends featuring two themed thought-leadership talks, ‘Inspiration Talks’ and ‘The Future of’ series, and a wide range of community activities, including well-being workshops, lawn parties, children’s disco classes, performances and curated outdoor art-cinema evenings.
-The Inspiration Talks series brings together celebrated architects and artists with thought-leaders across a wide spectrum of industries, invited to debate topics including the role of art and culture in innovation, society and urban renewal.
+Activities included five monthly Pavilion Weekends featuring two themed thought-leadership talks in the Inspiration Talk Series, and a wide range of community events focused on the family, including well-being and creativity workshops, lawn parties, children’s disco classes, digital performances and specially curated outdoor art-cinema evenings.
+The Inspiration Talk Series brought together celebrated architects and artists with thought-leaders across a wide spectrum of industries, debating topics including the role of art and culture in urban renewal, innovation and social inclusion.